GandhiCloudLab/mcm-goldensignal-upro/readme.md

 sh 01-install.sh
 ```

 The application get installed in the mcm hub.
-Based the placement rule the deployables are placed on teh right managed cluster.
+Based the placement rule the deployables are placed on the right managed cluster.

 ## Accessing the installed application